 Also Be Careful at Night:

-The last time I was in Paris, I was walking along the Champs-Elysees, back to my hotel, and got this weird feeling that I was being followed.
+The last time I was in Paris for a day, I was walking along the Champs-Elysees, back to my hotel, and got this weird feeling that I was being followed.

 I looked over my shoulder: